zaceno/hyperapp-context/README.md

 "Contexts" offer a *complementary* (not exclusive) way of providing data to components which can remedy the situation.
 This library provides the tools to enable and use contexts in Hyperapp

-**Note:** The package [hyperapp-context](https://www.npmjs.com/package/hyperapp-context) on npm is old and does not work with current Hyperapp (>= 1.0) .
-And is also not owned by me.
-Hence the package name of this is `hyperapp-context`.
-I intend to try to remedy this confusing sitation shortly.

 ## Installation

 Hyperapp-context is meant to be used together with [Hyperapp](https://hyperapp.js.org).
 Install hyperapp-context the same way you would install Hyperapp.